 With a bill of sale form, the seller agrees to sell certain personal property items to the purchaser.
 Examples of personal property include automobiles, motorcycles, jewelry, boats, and other personal property.
 A bill of sale is a legal document from a seller to a purchaser.

-The legal bill of sale document reports that on a specific date, at a specific locality, and for a particular sum of money or other “value received”, the seller sold to the purchaser a specific item of personal, or parcel of real, property of which he had lawful possession.
+The legal bill of sale document reports that on a specific date, at a specific locality, and for a particular sum of money or other “value received,” the seller sold the purchaser a specific item of personal or parcel of real property of which he had lawful possession.

 A bill of sale is a written instrument that evidences the legal transfer of title to personal property from the vendor (also known as the seller) to the vendee (also known as the buyer).
 Most bills of sale forms require the following information to be included:

 - Amount of consideration paid for the transfer of title

 - Name and address of the Seller and the Buyer